 Because when you roast broccoli until it’s super tender and crisp on the edges, it has the crunchiness and saltiness of a potato chip but the nutrients of…not a potato chip.
 It’s honestly life-changing.

-I actually make this broccoli, no joke, at least three times a week when I’m not making lemon garlic green beans or hot honey Brussels sprouts.
+I actually make this broccoli, no joke, at least three times a week when I’m not making lemon garlic green beans or these sticky hot honey Brussels sprouts.
 I can and will eat it every day if given the chance.
 And ok, I know this all sounds kind of desperate but I really do love this recipe that much. 🤷♀️

 Honestly, I’ve always been a fan of broccoli but it wasn’t until I was in culinary school that I learned about roasting it.
 And now I pretty much don’t make it any other way.
 The combo of garlic, red pepper flakes, and lemon is just too good.
 Honestly, you could put those three ingredients on anything and I would eat it up.
 And the crispy edges?
 Yes please, always and forever.